kindakwiatek/PnP-ArUco-marker-tracking/README.md

 This project uses a fully headless setup.
 Repeat these steps for each Raspberry Pi.

-1.  **Flash microSD Card:** Flash Raspberry Pi OS Lite onto a microSD card using the **Raspberry Pi Imager**. **You must click "Yes" to "Would you like to apply OS customisation settings?" in the Raspberry Pi Imager.** This is just to ensure that `firstrun.sh` is executed on first boot.
-Any custom settings you apply will be overwritten when you replace `firstrun.sh` with the version from this repository.
+1.  **Flash microSD Card:** Flash Raspberry Pi OS Lite onto a microSD card using the **Raspberry Pi Imager**.
+You must enable SSH and pre-configure a user in the imager settings.
 2.  **Copy Boot Files:** After flashing, mount the microSD card.
 It will contain a partition named `bootfs`.
-Copy all files from the `server/bootfs` folder in this repository directly into the root of the `bootfs` partition on the microSD card.
-Ensure that you replace the existing `firstrun.sh` file when doing so.
+Copy all files from the `server/bootfs` folder in this repository directly into the root of the `bootfs` partition on the microSD card, replacing existing files.
 3.  **Configure Unique Hostname:**
     -   On the `bootfs` partition of the microSD card, edit the `pi_settings.conf` file you just copied.
-    -   Change the `NEW_HOSTNAME` value to be unique for this Pi (e.g., `pi-mocap-1`, `pi-mocap-2`).
-    -   **Each Pi must have a unique hostname.**
+    -   Change the `NEW_HOSTNAME` value to be unique for this Pi (e.g., `pi-mocap-1`).
+Each Pi must have a unique hostname.

 ### Step 3: Physical Marker Setup

-1.  **Print Markers:** Print the ArUco markers you intend to use from the `DICT_5X5_50` dictionary.
+1.  **Generate and Print Markers:** Use **Part 1** of the `mocap.ipynb` notebook to generate the ArUco markers and the chessboard pattern, then print them.
+The generated files will be saved in the `assets` directory.
 2.  **Define World Coordinates:** Choose at least 4 markers to be your static PnP calibration markers.
-3.  **Measure and Record:** Place these markers in your capture volume and precisely measure their `(X, Y, Z)` coordinates in centimeters.
-Update the `PNP_MARKER_WORLD_COORDINATES` dictionary in `config.py` with these measured values.
+Place these markers in your capture volume and precisely measure their `(X, Y, Z)` coordinates in centimeters.
+3.  **Update Config:** Update the `PNP_MARKER_WORLD_COORDINATES` dictionary in `config.py` with these measured values.
 This defines your world origin.

 ### Step 4: Headless Distortion Calibration

 For each camera, you must perform a one-time distortion calibration.
-This is done remotely from the `motion_capture.ipynb` notebook.
+This is done remotely from the `mocap.ipynb` notebook.

 1.  **Power On a Pi:** Insert the prepared microSD card into a single Pi and power it on.
-Wait a few minutes for it to connect to the network.
+Wait for it to connect to the network.
-2.  **Launch the Notebook:** On your client machine, start Jupyter and open `motion_capture.ipynb`.
+2.  **Launch the Notebook:** On your client machine, start Jupyter and open `mocap.ipynb`.
-3.  **Run Calibration Cells:** Follow the instructions in **Section 3** of the notebook to remotely command the Pi to capture images of the chessboard and run the calibration.
+3.  **Run Calibration:** Follow the instructions in **Part 3** of the notebook (`Headless Distortion Calibration`) to remotely command the Pi to capture images of the chessboard and run the calibration.
 4.  **Download Data:** The notebook will automatically download the resulting `distortion_calibration.json` file to your project root.
-This file is used for all identical camera models.
+This file can be used for all identical camera models.
-5. Repeat the process if you have different models of cameras.

-### Step 5: System Deployment

-1.  **Insert microSD Cards:** Insert the configured microSD cards into each Pi and power them on.
-2.  **First Boot:** On the first boot, `firstrun.sh` will:
-    -   Set the unique hostname.
-    -   Configure and connect to your Wi-Fi network.
-    -   Set up the SSH user and password from `pi_settings.conf`.
-    -   Set up the `launcher.service` to automatically start the application on boot.
-    -   Reboot.
-3.  **Automatic Start:** On all subsequent boots, the `launcher.sh` script will run automatically.
-It will:
-    -   Pull the latest code from the GitHub repository specified in `pi_settings.conf`.
-    -   Install/update Python dependencies.
-    -   Launch the `server.py` application.

 ## Usage

-All system control is handled through the `motion_capture.ipynb` Jupyter Notebook.
+All system control is handled through the `mocap.ipynb` Jupyter Notebook.

 1.  **Start Servers:** Power on all your configured Raspberry Pi servers.
-2.  **Run the Notebook:** On your client computer, open and run the cells in `motion_capture.ipynb`.
+2.  **Run the Notebook:** On your client computer, open and run the cells in `mocap.ipynb`.
 3.  **Control the System:**
-    -   **Section 2:** Remotely reboot all servers.
-    -   **Section 3:** Perform headless distortion calibration for a new camera.
+    -   **Part 1:** Generate assets (markers, chessboard) for printing.
+    -   **Part 2:** Perform local tests of marker detection and distortion correction.
+    -   **Part 3:** Manage remote servers (reboot, calibrate).
-    -   **Section 4:** Launch the live 3D visualization to begin tracking.
+    -   **Part 4:** Launch the live 3D visualization to begin tracking.

 ## Configuration Files

 -   **`config.py`:** Contains shared project parameters like network ports, ArUco marker settings, and the list of server hostnames.
 -   **`server/bootfs/pi_settings.conf`:** The master settings file.
 Contains Pi-specific settings (hostname, Wi-Fi) and global settings (SSH credentials, repository URL).
-A copy of this file on each Pi's `bootfs` partition controls its behavior.